little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 • serving you food and tea when going to someone’s house

-• being offered tea by your local pastry owner across from the street while you wait for your taxi
+• being offered tea by your local pastry owner across the street while you wait for your taxi

 • not leaving you to figure it out on your own but making sure you are taken and helped